JacobB33/DeepLearningFinalProject/data/README.md

 ```
 The processed image caption embeddings are stored to the folder ``./data/processed_data/embeddings`` and the betas of the ventral lobe (a numpy array of length 7604) is stored in the folder ``./data/processed_data/betas/session_i/trial_j``.
 The json described above is saved at ``./data/processed_data/annotations.json``

+You can find a current version of the processed data at [the following location](https://drive.google.com/file/d/1Xg_1bnFIiKy8jeAUI3qxJ_Ph9dxlaBfs/view?usp=sharing)
 # Instructions to download the data

 For this project, we need to have the aws cli installed.
 In order to do this run: